Asset Drawdown Strategy in Retirement

 Social Security

-This is not an exhaustive list of products, but it is a good start.
+This is not an exhaustive list of other sources of income, but it is a good start.
 What is on the other side of product allocation?
 The stock and bond market

 Summary: Optimal Withdrawal Strategies for Retirement Income Portfolios